-Click on the "Schedule" tab for detailed course names and descriptions.
+Click on the "Schedule" tab for detailed course descriptions.

 The complete Foundations Program is geared toward those charged with administration of their state, provincial, or jurisdictional workers’ compensation system.
 The Foundations Program will offer a comprehensive look at workers’ compensation administrative and regulatory topics at a theoretical and practical level, examining how differences play out across systems.